INReactive

 Goal

-We aimed to explore how students perceive and engage in classroom interactions, navigate learning experiences, and use technology to enhance understanding in math classes.
+Based on our insights from previous research, we aimed to explore how students perceive and engage in classroom interactions, navigate learning experiences, and use technology to enhance understanding in math classes.

 The probe takes the form of reflection cards with varied prompts designed to help students capture their thoughts, emotions, and feedback on their classroom experience, focusing specifically on math lessons.

 Each reflection card is divided into sections related to classroom interaction, learning experience, and technology use.
 Students have options for responding in diverse formats: they can write, draw, take photos, record voice notes, or create videos.
 Physical cards will be provided for written and drawn responses, while digital responses (photos, videos, and voice notes) can be uploaded to a designated Google Drive.
-Examples of how to respond are provided to encourage creativity and personalization in their reflections.

 Results of what students need the most?